alexdomnikov/reduced.to/README.md

 **My contributions:**
 - **System design**: Recognized that existing Redis expiration logic could be repurposed for ephemeral messaging without touching the database layer
-- **Security considerations**: XSS protection via plain-text rendering; clear documentation that lz-string is compression, not encryption
+- **Security considerations**: Illustrative (admittedly NOT comprehensive) XSS protection via plain-text rendering; clear documentation that lz-string is compression, not encryption
 - **GTM positioning**: Framed as a "professional-grade pastebin" for enterprise ephemeral collaboration
 - **Test specification**: Unit tests for compression determinism with special characters